Snakybo/TalentExtractor/README.md

 The data is saved inside of the `WTF` folder.

-To manipulate the data, use [WoW Talent Parser](https://github.com/Snakybo/TalentParser).
+To manipulate the data, use [Talent Parser](https://github.com/Snakybo/TalentParser).